Privacy Notice: Job Applicants

 - Embassies, consulates and other sponsors: for criminal record checks, where required.

-- Internal and external auditors to provide assurance that the University is following its risk management, governance and internal control processes and to independently inspect our financial statements and records.
+- Internal and external auditors to provide assurance that we are following our risk management, governance and internal control processes and to independently inspect our financial statements and records.

 - Our occupational health service for the purposes of assessing your fitness to work and suitability for the role you applied for, based on the information you provide in your medical questionnaire.
 Our contracted occupational health service is currently provided by Salus North West, which is an NHS-based provider of occupational health, safety and return to work services.